Scholarship Recipients

 University College London ‘24

 Jeremy Stevens graduated in 2023 as an English (Honors) major at the U.S. Naval Academy, and commissioned as an officer in the U.S. Navy.
 His research focuses on literary trauma theory and representations of mental illness, specifically focusing on how structural influences can perpetuate the infliction of trauma and psychological injury.
 He was the Brigade Alcohol and Drug Education Officer, in charge of creating and executing a year-long campaign to educate the Brigade of Midshipmen on alcohol abuse and to create responsible alcohol-use practices.
-He has matriculated at University College London, reading for an MA in Health Humanities.
+He graduated from University College London, with an MA in Health Humanities.
 Hailing from Las Cruces, New Mexico, Jeremy is passionate about examining sociocultural influences which affect mental illness, and hopes to enter the suicide prevention field to address the alarming rates of death by suicide within active duty and veteran populations of the U.S. military.

 Caroline Finley, 2022